purvisjd/Credit_Risk_Analysis/README.md

     ![EasyEnsemble precision and recall scores](https://user-images.githubusercontent.com/85641017/138131095-381d0c1b-5012-4ef6-9859-2f7bd1a2c010.png)

-    This graphic shows that the EasyEnsembleClassifier algorithm produced a precision score of .07 and a recall score of .91 for high risk and a precision score of 1 and a recall score of .94 for low risk.
+    The EasyEnsembleClassifier algorithm demonstrates a significantly low level of precision for identifying high risk individuals with a score of .07.
+It does, however, demonstrate a high level of precision for low risk with a score of 1.
+The sensitivity level for both high and low risk are very high with scores of .94 and .91, respectively, indicating a high degree of identifying both categories.

 ##  Summary of Results